Homosexuality in ancient Rome: Subculture

 Latin had such a wealth of words for men outside the masculine norm that some scholars argue for the existence of a homosexual subculture at Rome; that is, although the noun "homosexual" has no straightforward equivalent in Latin, literary sources reveal a pattern of behaviors among a minority of free men that indicate same-sex preference or orientation.
 Plautus mentions a street known for male prostitutes.
 Public baths are also referred to as a place to find sexual partners.
 Juvenal states that such men scratched their heads with a finger to identify themselves.
+In his 9th satire, Juvenal describes the life of a male gigolo who earned his living servicing rich passive homosexual men.

 Apuleius indicates that cinaedi might form social alliances for mutual enjoyment, such as hosting dinner parties.
 In his novel The Golden Ass, he describes one group who jointly purchased and shared a concubinus.
 On one occasion, they invited a "well-endowed" young hick (rusticanus iuvenis) to their party, and took turns performing oral sex on him.

-Other scholars, primarily those who argue from the perspective of "cultural constructionism", maintain that there is not an identifiable social group of males who would have self-identified as "homosexual" as a community.
+Other scholars, primarily those who argue from the perspective of social constructionism, maintain that there is not an identifiable social group of males who would have self-identified as "homosexual" as a community.